-How to create a social media strategy (Part 2) continues on from Part1 here.
+How to create a Social Media Strategy (Part 2) continues from Part 1 if you haven’t had a chance to read it yet.
 Creating your social media marketing strategy doesn’t need to be painful.
 Here’s an eight-step guide on how to create an effective plan for your business.
 A social media strategy is a summary of everything you plan to do and hope to achieve on social media.
 It guides your actions and lets you know whether you’re succeeding or failing.

 The more specific your plan is, the more effective it will be.
 Keep it concise.
 Don’t make it so lofty and broad that it’s unattainable or impossible to measure.